-Your student has had some experience with measurement previously by measuring the length of items with nonstandard units, such as blocks or sticky notes.
+Your student has had some experience with measurement previously by measuring the length of items with nonstandard units such as blocks or sticky notes.
 In this unit, they will expand this work with measurement by learning to measure with standard units of measurement, such as centimeters, inches, or feet.
 They begin to understand why standard units of measurement are important for precision and communication while learning to use rulers and other measuring tools.
-Students discover that using standard units of measurement helps communicate length more precisely and that the length of an item does not change based on the unit of measurement, but that how we communicate the length does change.
-For example, one person could say the baby emperor penguin is has a height of 5 and another person could say the baby emperor penguin is has a height of 13.
-Without knowing the units of measurement, we cannot know that both people are correct.
+Students discover that using standard units of measurement helps communicate length more precisely.
+They also learn that the length of an item does not change based on the unit of measurement, but how we communicate the length does change.
+For example, one person could say the baby emperor penguin is has a height of 5 and another person could say the baby emperor penguin has a height of 13.
+Either person, or both people, might be correct, but we cannot know without knowing the units of measurement.